Hire in Cyprus

 Payroll and payment records of employees must be maintained (including employee details, offer letter, employment contract, working hours and attendance records, paid leave days, remuneration, overtime earnings, expense reimbursements, proof of payment, documents showing contributions and deductions).

 The Cyprus Tax Authority has six years to raise any inquiry (or 12 years in the event of fraud or wilful deceit).
 It is recommended to keep payroll and tax related documents for this time period.

 Employers are required to ensure the general prevention of injury at work without financial costs to the employee, including evaluating occupational risks and outfitting the workplace.
 The appropriate health and safety training should also be provided to all employees throughout the period of employment.

-Bonus & 13th Month Pay
+Rules Regarding Bonus and 13th Month Pay in Cyprus

 Bonus payments are at the discretion of the employer and may be paid out based on individual or company performance.
 However, this is not mandated by the law.

 Nevertheless, the 13th and/or 14th salary must be paid in case of: